alexmasurovsky/XR4ALL_Survey_1/README.md

 The survey sought to inform development of the plugin by gauging the interests of potential users on key questions.

 I played around with donut plots, but bar plots seemed to display the results most clearly.

-You can see the basic output by downloading the .html file and opening it in any browser (it is an R Markdown output file).